Anttek-io/grigory/README.md

 | <img src="docs/media/demo-1.png" height="300px" /> | <img src="docs/media/demo-2.png" height="300px" /> |

 You can try the demo at [https://grigory-demo.anttek.io](https://grigory-demo.anttek.io).
+To test it, open 2 tabs in your browser and login as 2 different users.
+Then you can send messages between them.

+> There are 2 users in the demo: `demo-1` and `demo-2`.
+> They have same password: `demo-123`.

 API is available at [https://grigory-demo.anttek.io/api](https://grigory-demo.anttek.io/api).
 WebSockets are available at `wss://grigory-demo.anttek.io/ws`.

-> Demo admin user is `demo` and password is `demo-123`.

 ---